everscale-org/docs/src/develop/smart-contract/debots/getting-started.md

 ## What is a DeBot?

-DeBot (Decentralized Bot) is an intuitive, no-prior-knowledge-required interface for smart contracts on Everscale Blockchain.
+DeBot (Decentralized Bot) is an intuitive, no-prior-knowledge-required interface for interacting with smart contracts on Everscale Blockchain.

-Blockchain technology is complex and can be hard to learn for users without experience in the field or a technical background.
-With DeBots we aim to simplify the interactions required to achieve a user’s goals on the blockchain, and streamline the development process of blockchain-based services, while maintaining the level of security expected of such products.
+Blockchain technology is complex and can be hard to learn for users without prior experience with it.
+With DeBots, our goal is twofold: simplify user's experience with the  blockchain, and streamline the development process of blockchain-based services.
+It should be noted that this is achieved by maintaining the highest level of security.

-At its most basic a DeBot is a secure chat-based interface that allows a user to interact with a smart contract on the blockchain and access its various functions in the form of a dialogue.
+At its most basic, a DeBot is a secure chat-based interface that allows a user to interact with a smart contract on the blockchain and access its various functions in the form of a dialogue.

 ## Basic terms

-- **DeBot** — a smart contract facilitating conversation-like flow communication with a target smart contract.
+- **DeBot** — a smart contract facilitating conversation-like communication flow with a target smart contract.
-- **Target smart contract** — a smart contract for which DeBot is created.
-DeBot is an interface to this smart contract.
+- **Target smart contract** — the smart contract for which a DeBot is created.
+The DeBot is an interface to this smart contract.
-- **DeBot browser** — a program that executes DeBot and parses its answer using DeBot protocol.
+- **DeBot browser** — a program that executes the DeBot and parses its answer using DeBot protocol.
-- **DeBot protocol** — a set of rules describing the communication between browser and DeBot: how to call DeBot functions and how to interpret its answers.
+- **DeBot protocol** — a set of rules describing the communication between a browser and the DeBot.
+Namely, it describes how to call DeBot functions and interpret its answers.

-DeBot is deployed to the blockchain.
-DeBot browser runs on client.
-It downloads DeBot code and runs it inside the engine.
+Debots are deployed on the Everscale blockchain and the browser is being managed by the user.
+The code is simply downloaded and runs inside the engine.

 ## DeBot interfaces

-To fulfill their functions as a user interface DeBots must be able to facilitate a number of interactions between the user, the user's device and the target smart contract on the blockchain:
+To fulfill their functions as a user's interface, DeBots must be able to facilitate a number of interactions between the user, the user's device and the target smart contract on the blockchain:

 - receive input from users;
 - query info about other smart contracts;
 - query transactions and messages;
-- receive data from external subsystems (like file system) and external devices (like NFC, camera and so on);
+- receive data from external subsystems (like file systems) and external devices (like NFC, camera and so on);
-- call external function libraries that allow to do operations that are not supported by VM.
+- call external function libraries that allow you to do operations that are not supported by VM.
 For example, work with json, convert numbers to string and vice versa, encrypt/decrypt/sign data.

 These needs are covered in various DeBot Interfaces (DInterfaces) which can be used in DeBots and which must be supported in DeBot Browsers.

-To use an interface DeBot should import source file with DInterface declaration and call its methods as any other smart contract methods in Everscale — by sending internal messages to interface address, which is unique and explicitly defined for every interface.
+To use an interface, the DeBot should import a source file with the DInterface declaration and call its methods like any other smart contract methods in Everscale — by sending internal messages to an interface address, which is unique and explicitly defined for every interface.

 Every DInterface must be discussed and accepted by DeBot Interface Specifications (DIS) Consortium before it can be used in DeBots.
-All accepted interfaces are published in [DeBot Interface Specifications Consortium](../../../learn/decentralization/debot-consortium.md).
+All accepted interfaces are published by [DeBot Interface Specifications Consortium](../../../learn/decentralization/debot-consortium.md).

 ## Prerequisites